FastDigitalOceanDroplets/VestaCP/README.md

 - fail2ban

 On servers over 3Gb of ram:
-- spamassassin
+- Spam-Assasin
-- clamav
+- ClamAV

 What I aditionally do to a standard VestaCP installation is:
-- Make a swap partition of 1gb to some room for some things to work better.
+- Make a swap partition of 1gb to make some room for some things to work better.
 - Configure server Time Zone.
 - Configure server Locales
 - Fully Update the OS